 YES!
 I could hardly believe it came!
 This was really going to happen.
 I was going to submit my application in time and have a chance at the Gilman Scholarship!

 About a month later, I called my older sister to give me some advice on where and when to purchase flight tickets.
 Instead of talking about flights, she discussed about the cost of my summer abroad.

-I don't remember exactly what she said, but I remembered that my sister's words hit me hard.
+I don't remember exactly what she said, but I do remember that my sister's words hit me hard.
 What hurt me the most was the feeling that she didn't believe in me, that I couldn't possibly win the scholarships.
-Like I had no chance.
+That I had no chance.

 In tears, I told her, "I know what the risks are.
-I thought it over and over and over again, and I procrastinated for the longest time to apply, but something deep down inside of me keeps telling me that had to go abroad.
+I thought it over and over and over again, and I procrastinated for the longest time to apply, but something deep down inside of me kept telling me that had to go abroad.
 If I didn't want to do this, I wouldn't have risked it.
 You know that!
-But I know something keeps telling me, in my heart, that this is what I want to do.
+But something in my heart keeps telling me, that this is what I want to do, this is what I want to do.
 So this is what I want to do."

 My sister backed off after that, but I won't forget that moment.
-I had never felt so low but, at the same time, so high in my life.
+I had never felt so low but, at the same time, so full of strength.
 I was pushed down by another person, telling me that this could be the biggest mistake of my life.
 But then, there was a voice within me saying, you want to do this, and there's a chance this will be one of the greatest decisions in your life.
-I had to push back up and stand up for myself...against my own sister.
+I had to push back up and stand up for myself...against my own blood.
 I had to believe in myself when she didn't believe in me.